Infant Brain Bleeds: Intraventricular Hemorrhages (IVH)

 - Abnormal changes in blood pressure

-- Trauma from prolonged labor.
-The stresses and forces of labor are traumatic for a baby.
-Many conditions can cause prolonged labor, and oftentimes, physicians fail to move on to C-section delivery when it is medically necessary.
-During an extended attempt at vaginal delivery, the physician may use Pitocin or Cytotec to try and speed up delivery, or vacuum extractors and forceps may be used to try and facilitate delivery.
-All of these actions can cause a traumatic injury to the head with resultant brain bleeding.
+- Prolonged labor.
+The stresses and forces of labor are traumatic for a baby, and physicians often fail to move on to C-section delivery when it is medically necessary.
+During an extended attempt at vaginal delivery, the baby may become oxygen deprived or experience head trauma.

-- Abnormal presentation, such as a breech or face presentation, that cause head trauma.
-Research shows that a C-section delivery is the safest way to deliver a baby in breech presentation.
+- Abnormal fetal presentation, such as a breech or face presentation, that can cause head trauma.

 - An altered level of consciousness

 - The baby is limp (hypotonia) and/or weak

 - The baby’s breathing is abnormal – in severe cases, the baby is not breathing enough, has irregular breathing, and/or has periods in which they stop breathing (apnea)